flightaware/tohil/Doc/reference/tohil_tcl_functions.rst

    that will be passed to the function as named parameters.

-   When you use tohil::call, Tohil converts all of your arguments to Python Unicode, unless an argument is comprised of  special sentinel (normally `tohil::NONE`, or the argument to the -nonevalue option), in which case the Python "None" data type is substituted in place of that argument.
+   When you use tohil::call, Tohil converts all of your arguments to Python Unicode, unless an argument is comprised of a special sentinel (normally `tohil::NONE`, or the argument to the -nonevalue option), in which case the Python "None" data type is substituted in place of that argument.